“If I told you what it takes to reach the highest high you’d laugh and say nothin’s that simple” – The Who

 “This unusual and highly successful species spends a great deal of time examining his higher motives and an equal amount of time ignoring his fundamental ones.” – Desmond Morris

-With the help of brain scanning equipment it‘s possible to link common, unacknowledged addictions to the dopamine-induced survival cravings we share with chimpanzees.
+With the help of brain scanning equipment it‘s possible to link common, unacknowledged, and destructive addictions to the dopamine-induced survival cravings we share with chimpanzees.
 These primitive cravings, that Abraham Maslow labeled deficiency needs, are why most of us behave like (what Maslow called) “…the missing link between the anthropoid apes and civilized men” instead of the “self-actualized beings” he believed we could all be.

 Since we‘re talking about the same dopamine that junkies trigger with heroin, it‘s no surprise that the symptoms are the same, i.e. self-deception, denial, and the dishonesty that allows addicts to continue doing the one and only thing addicts care about = vigilantly protecting and triggering dopamine flow.